colbycade/family-task-manager/README.md

 # Family Task Tracker

 This is a web application that allows families to efficiently plan and track tasks and events at home.
-It is hosted at [family-tasks.app](family-tasks.app) (at least until Oct 2026).
-The backend server runs on an AWS EC2 instance.
+It is available at [family-tasks.app](https://family-tasks.app) (at least until Oct 2026) and is hosted on an AWS EC2 instance.

 ## Set-up
 To run locally: